caomingkai/Shopify-BundleSales-webApp/README.md

  ## III.
 App Back-end
  ### Function:
    1. deal with newly **added/deleted POST** bundle from front-end, calculate new price for **"shadow products"** in bundle sales. _Releted file_: addBundle.php
-   1. prefix unique BundleID with received POST parameters, store it in local database. _Releted file_:  shopBundle.txt
+   1. prefix unique BundleID with received POST parameters, store it in local database. _Releted file_:  shopBundle.sql
    1. make RESTful POST call to Shopify server, to update **shop.metafield** of this shop
    1. make RESTful POST call to Shopify server, to add **"shadow products"** for corresponding bundle sales
-   1. keep record of added shadow products of a shop, based on response from POST adding call.  _Releted file_: shadowToOrigin.txt
+   1. keep record of added shadow products of a shop, based on response from POST adding call.  _Releted file_: shadowToOrigin.sql
    1. (_Pending_) insert bundleCheck.liquid into Assets of this shop ( Maybe could be done for only one time, not each time )
    1. deal with webhook responses from Shopify server, in case product_added/ order_completed events happen.
       + if order_completed webhook, read response to see completed product quantity to update original product inventory
       + if product_added webhook, see if it belongs to a certain bundle sale, add **"shadow products"** for this product.
-Meanwhile, update productInfo.txt / collectionInfo.txt / shadowToOrigin.txt
+Meanwhile, update productInfo.sql / collectionInfo.sql / shadowToOrigin.sql

  ### Related File:
    1. addBundle.php  --- add new bundle sales
-      + update shopBundle.txt / shadowToOrigin.txt
+      + update shopBundle.sql / shadowToOrigin.sql
       + make REST calls to Shopify server to modify shop.metafield.bundleInfo for this shop
       + make REST calls to Shopify server to add **"shadow products"** with sales price
       + make REST calls to Shopify server to add shop.metafield.originToShadow about added shadow productID and its bundleID into original product